Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 3. Crash recovery

-- Take a snapshot of the hashmap on disk intermittently, so when the database crashes, restarting it won\'t take so long.
+- Take a snapshot of the hashmap on disk intermittently, so when the database crashes, restarting it won't take so long.

 4. Partially written records